QuentinRa/blog.quentinra.dev/operating-systems/linux/env/files/index.md

 <div class="row row-cols-lg-2"><div>

 Linux follows a hierarchical file system, known as the Filesystem Hierarchy Standard (FHS).
-The parent of every folder is called the root and correspond to `/`.
+The parent of every folder is called the root and corresponds to `/`.

 A common Linux philosophy is to think "everything is a file."